 An easily accessible after work set of crags.
-Burning hot on a summers day but the crag is in the shade by about 5pm for an evening burn.
+Burning hot on a summers day but the crag is in the shade by about 3.30pm (5pm in shoulder seasons) for an evening burn.
 Nice on a sunny day in winter.
 The climbing is reasonably burly with the striking roof crack being particularly savage.
 There was one existing un-named route and a few access bolts at the Main Wall presumably installed by Russell Braddock in the early to mid 2000’s.
 The next flare up of development started on New Year's Day 2021 and it has the feel of a new crag.

 The gully is particularly beautiful in September when the kowhai trees are in blossom.